pointlesspun/gg.json/readme.md

 The use case for introducing a type inside the json file is to have fully selfcontained, self describing pieces of data.
 I'm not sure what the market for these types of data looks like but I'm just going to assume it's huge and profitable or if not there is some artistic benefit.
 In case you're wondering if this `__type` property shows up in your object somehow, don't worry: if XSJN can't find a property or field, or the property or field is not public it will be ignored.

-In general the expectation is that you'll want to use the aliased types, so let's look at setting up the options.
-XJSN offers various methods of creating some best guess default options and aliases out of the box, eg by giving one or more type tuples at the end of the `Read` method:
+In general the expectation is that you'll want to use the aliased types, so let's look at setting up the options. gg.json offers various methods of creating some best guess default options and aliases out of the box, eg by giving one or more type tuples at the end of the `Read` method:

 ```csharp
    var heroAlias = ("Hero", typeof(Hero));